Saltwater crocodile: Female size

 Adult females typically measure from 2.7 to 3.1 m in total length and weigh 76 to 103 kg.
 Large mature females reach 3.4 m and weigh up to 120 to 200 kg.
 The largest female on record measured about 4.3 m in total length.
 Female are thus similar in size to other species of large crocodiles and average slightly smaller than females of some other species, like the Nile crocodile.
 The saltwater crocodile has the greatest size sexual dimorphism, by far, of any extant crocodilian, as males average about 4 to 5 times as massive as adult females and can sometimes measure twice her total length.
-The reason for the male skewered dimorphism in this species is not definitively known but might be correlated with sex-specific territoriality and the need for adult male saltwater crocodiles to monopolise large stretches of habitat.
+The reason for the male skewed dimorphism in this species is not definitively known but might be correlated with sex-specific territoriality and the need for adult male saltwater crocodiles to monopolise large stretches of habitat.
 Due to the extreme sexual dimorphism of the species as contrasted with the more modest-sized dimorphism of other species, the average length of the species is only slightly more than some other extant crocodilians at 3.8–4 m.